 The average class in CETA is 18 students, though many classes run with far fewer students.
 Those classes are held in classrooms, labs and studios equipped with digital and overhead projectors and television equipment regularly maintained by Media Technology Services, as well as computers.
 We regularly update our teaching labs and studios with new software and equipment supported by an in-house staff of computer and technology specialists.
 In addition, through our Open Lab Program, students can use the labs and studios outside of regularly scheduled hours, and students can work as lab and studio monitors in the program.

 CETA students have a wide variety of clubs and professional organizations to join in addition to the many groups available to them through the University.
-Every major offers at least one organization for its students to join, and there are groups that anyone in the College is eligible for.
-Those groups all offer various activities including field trips and conferences, the chance to socialize with people interested in the same things you are, and the opportunity to network with professionals in your chosen field for internships and jobs.
+Every major offers at least one organization for its students to join, and there are groups that anyone in the College can join as well.
+Those groups all offer various activities including field trips and conferences, the chance to socialize with people who share your interests, and the opportunity to network with professionals in your chosen field for internships and jobs.
 In addition, we have chapters of several honor societies to which our students may be nominated as they progress through their studies.
 Clubs and professional organizations

 CETA offers a Co-op Program that allows students to work in industry and receive academic credit for that experience.
 The Co-op Office and faculty advisor identify appropriate placements for students, who may, if their major allows, apply 3 to 6 credits of Co-op toward their degree requirements.

-Because CETA is a relatively small school, our students receive individual attention.
-The professors know students by name, and Student Services staff help students keep track of their progress.
+As CETA is a relatively small school, our students receive individual attention.
+The professors know students by name and Student Services staff help students keep track of their progress.
 We also assign upper-class student volunteers to mentor first-year students, to guide them through the transition from high school to college and their field of study.

-At the same time, students are also in the middle of a larger school that offers additional organizations and activities along with more help if they need it.
+At the same time, CETA students are also part of a larger university community that offers additional organizations and activities along with more assistance, if needed.
 Also through the University, students have the opportunity to study abroad and earn credit toward their degree.
-And if students change their mind about their major-though we hope they won't-there's a good chance they won't have to transfer to find what they want to study because the University offers over 90 majors to choose from.
+Likewise, if students change their mind about their major- though we hope they will not - there's a good chance they will not have to transfer to find what they want to study because the University offers over 100 programs of study to choose from.